Hueppy/minipython/doc/presentation.md

 ## Language

 - python subset
-- identation is not required
+- indentation is not required
 - blocks delimited by `#end`

 ## Features